Curtain Size Calculator — Get the Perfect Fit

 - Round up to the next length for “kiss” or puddled looks.

-What fullness should I choose?
+What fullness should I choose for curtains?

 Important Estimate Disclaimer